eiji03aero/memoria/TASKS.md

 - [ ] improve bgjob performance
     - make it multiple go routines
     - make it buffered
-- [ ] try to DRY up handler test
-    - create shared struct for the strcutre of test execution?
-    - method for comparing structs?
-    - can we make the failure log to show which test case failed?
 - [ ] implement upload medium limit
     - consider the limit for basic and premium
     - update the plan document too